 The study of animals and plants has fascinated people for thousands of years.
 All of us have wondered at some time about how animals are put together and how they function, why plants flower, how organisms interact with each other and respond to the environment, or why some bacteria cause disease and others do not.
 Biology is an exciting and dynamic field filled with the satisfaction of answers to many questions and the challenge of others waiting to be explained.

 As a science, biology offers the opportunity to study and experiment with animals, plants, fungi, and bacteria in the laboratory and outdoors.
-Biologists make contributions in widely varying areas, including medicine, aquatic ecology, biotechnology, botany, conservation biology, evolutionary biology, genetics, microbiology, molecular biology and ecology, terrestrial ecology, and zoology.
+Biologists make contributions in widely varying areas, including medicine, aquatic ecology, biotechnology, botany, conservation biology, evolutionary biology, genetics, microbiology, molecular biology, terrestrial ecology, and zoology.

 Master of Science, Bachelor of Science or Bachelor of Arts in biology, biology major and minor for secondary teaching certification, biology minor.

 Students planning to do graduate work in biology should consult early with their advisors.
 There is no absolute list of courses required for admission to graduate school.
 Generally, in addition to mathematics, students will need a full year of physics and two full years of chemistry, including CHM 241 and 242.

 The natural resources management program prepares students to care for the land- and water-based ecosystems of Michigan and beyond, as well as to service the people whose well-being depends on these resources.